wp732/ssc_assignment_1/docs/assignment4_readme.txt

 	bin/whl_attest.sh

-# Note: When I ran this command I was suprised about the huge stream of encoded output that
+# Note: When I ran this command I was surprised about the huge stream of encoded output that
 #       was produced to the terminal (even though I included --output-attestation and --bundle
 #       parameters)?
-I subsequently added code to redirect stdout of the commad to
+I subsequently added code to redirect stdout of the command to
 #       ${HOME}/whl_attest.out to prevent this in the future.